jedioli/GigFinder/README.txt

 2. Run 'python countGenre.py' which reads in genre tags from 'mmtd/artistGenre.txt',  counts up the frequency of each genre in the dataset, and outputs a sorted list of genres in decreasing frequency order to 'mmtd/topGenre.txt.'

 3. Run 'python mapTweetsToGenre.py'.
 This script runs on the entire dataset in 'mmtd/mmtd.txt'.
 First it finds the top 50 genres from 'mmtd/topGenre.txt', which will serve as "buckets" for sorting tweets.
 It then extracts individual tweets from 'mmtd/mmtd.txt', using only the tweetID, artistID, and location data.
 Using the mapping in 'mmtd/artistGenre.txt,' the script maps the tweet to the 5 genres corresponding to its artistID.
 If at least one of those genres are in the top 50, the tweet location is sorted into the corresponding genre bucket(s).
 Otherwise the location is placed in the "other" genre bucket.
 Lastly, the genre buckets (including "other") are output as text files with the naming convention 'mapData/<genre>MapData.txt'.
+4. Run 'python mapTweetsBasketsCompute.py'.
+This script separates all data points into buckets of localized data points.

+5. Run 'python findGig4.py'.
+This script finds the largest bucket from the buckets created by mapTweetsBasketsCompute.py.

 =========